#BLAThoughtOfTheDay: Only dipping your toe

 Gabbler recently recommended Fifteen Dogs by André Alexis.
 I, however, have reservations about recommending the book (yes, I have read it too).

-Instead, the story focuses on the symbol of the collar and leash, dominance in a pack/household, the existential nature of dogs trying to be dogs despite a human mind.
+The story focuses on the symbol of the collar and leash, dominance in a pack/household, the existential nature of dogs trying to be dogs despite a human mind.
 This dance around the real plights a canine faces in our world ultimately made it a too-comfortable read, and, I think, kept the humans in the story (and the humans reading the story) from being confronted with the evils and sadness “human intelligence” is capable of.

 But the bet itself was cool.
 Gods should gamble more often.
 Oh wait, that’s all they do.